section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

   - url: /engineering-education/understanding-and-implementing-graphs-in-java/hero.jpg
     alt: Understanding and implementing graphs in Java Hero Image
 ---
-### Introduction
-There are possibilities of storing information as necessitated by outlined in the Java data structure graph.
+There are possibilities of storing information in a java data structure graph.
 The idea of a graph depicts a network that links several different points in time.
 <!--more-->
-While covering graph data structure, we will additionally learn about the various types of graphs, their implementation, and traversal over the graph.
+While covering graph data structure, we will learn about the various types of graphs, their implementation, and traversal over the graph.
 We will also cover the fundamental principles as a data structure, its implementation in java, and the numerous operations performed on a graph.

 ### Table of contents
 - [Understanding graphs in java](#understanding-graphs-in-java)